ah-portfolio/External-tables-on-BigQuery-Snowflake/README.md

 ### Naive behaviour

-Lets consider that we are explorating the dataset naively, without any optimization.
+Lets consider that we are explorating the dataset naively, without any optimization and without any COPY command.

 | DW            | Sowflake XS   | Snwoflake M   | Snwoflake XL  |Big Query      |
 |:-------------:|:-------------:|--------------:|--------------:|--------------:|